In General

 The above describes the railroads of the area needed to build a model RR layout: The Lower Anthracite Model Railroad Club is located on the second floor of the American Legion Building (above the Public Library) at 210 East Independence Street, Shamokin PA.
 Our Club has built and operates: The Shamokin Lines which is a 3,000 square foot HO scale model railroad.
 The area being modeled is Northumberland County, Pennsylvania.
 We begin at the Pennsylvania Railroad yards in Northumberland, Pa, through the City of Sunbury, and then follow the 27 mile long Shamokin Valley Branch of the Pennsylvania Railroad, the lines of the Reading Railroad that paralleled it, (sometimes within a few yards), and the interchange with the Lehigh Valley Railroad in Mt.
 Carmel.

-I found the above here
+Above found here

 The settlement of Northumberland County is related to the development of the transportation system throughout the County.
 Many of the routes in Northumberland County were established by the original Native American inhabitants, who had an elaborate system of trade routes that connected much of Northumberland County.
 Generally the trade routes followed the natural contour of the land, covering natural stream beds, flat lands, and gently sloping grade levels over mountains.
 As the white settlers moved into Northumberland County, the Indian trails were replaced by bridle paths supporting travel on horseback.
 The bridle paths gave way to the roads and highways that supported travel by wagons and the movement of herds of animals.
 By 1885 canals and railroads had been constructed, often paralleling the Centre Turnpike (present day Route 61), thereby removing much of the heavy, bulky freight that had the potential to generate the greatest revenue for the road.